azgs-geomapmaker/geomapmaker/README.md

 1. Multiple users must be able to simultaneously edit a geologic map project with versioning
 2. Toolbar should be compatible with PostgreSQL ArcSDE
 3. Maps must be exportable as a GeMs compliant ESRI File Geodatabase
+4. Ability to transfer, select, and view from a list of symbologies, possibly a style file.

 ### Optional
 1. Must be able to connect over the internet to REST services with relevant dictionaries or configuration files